Categories: Matric questions

 What Are The 10 Principles Of Drawing

-Below have been listed 10 principles of drawing:
+Below are listed 10 principles of drawing:

 Line and Shape: The Language of Drawing: